Dam Safety Alerts

 Dam Safety Stakeholders

-Dams are a critical part of Florida's infrastructure for the vital benefits they provide such as flood protection, water supply, irrigation and recreation.
+Dam systems are a critical part of Florida's infrastructure for the vital benefits they provide such as flood protection, water supply, irrigation, stormwater treatment and recreation.
 They must be properly maintained throughout their lifespan to operate as intended.
 As dams age, they require greater attention and investment to ensure their safe operation.

 Continuous dam safety practices are particularly important for dams that are upstream of human populations, where dam misoperation or failure has the potential for loss of life and property.
 Visit the ASDSO's Take Action and Be Prepared website to learn more about the importance of dams.